AlanDecode/Maverick/README.md

 When parsing `article.md`, Maverick will try to find `./assets/pic.jpg` on your machine, once been found, Maverick copies it to `build_dir/archives/asstes/`, and then change the link in `article.md`.

 Here is one more reason why Maverick is designed this way.
 In many cases, for example, light-box and photo arrangements on web pages requires predefined image dimensions.
-Instead of fetching size information at front-end, parsing size information at building stage can dramatically improve the experience.
+Instead of fetching size information at front-end, parsing size information at building stage can dramatically improve the experience. **Besides, this design can enable jsDelivr as CDN service for all your images.**

 It's special for remote images though.
 We can't easily get size information of them, so Maverick can try to download remote images to local disk and treat them as local images, this feature is disabled by default, you can turn it on by setting `fetch_remote_imgs` to `True` in configuration file.
 If you don't want to download full images to, just leave  `fetch_remote_imgs` as `False`, Maverick will try to get the size of the image by downloading very small part of it (in most cases only 1~2 KB is needed).